afourmy/flask-gentelella/README.md

 This project shows:
 - how back-end and front-end can interact responsively with AJAX requests.
-- how to implement a graph model with SQLAlchemy and use [D3.js](http://afourmy.pythonanywhere.com/views/logical_view) for graph visualization.
+- how to implement a graph model with SQLAlchemy and use D3.js for [graph visualization](http://afourmy.pythonanywhere.com/views/logical_view).
+- how to implement a [workflow automation](http://afourmy.pythonanywhere.com/workflows/manage_BGP-configuration-workflow) system using Vis.js.
 - how to use [Leaflet.js](http://afourmy.pythonanywhere.com/views/geographical_view) for GIS programming.
 - how to use [Flask APScheduler](https://github.com/viniciuschiele/flask-apscheduler) to implement crontab-like features.